Daily life

 KOWORK (kowork.kr) is a visa-friendly job platform with resume templates and visa-tier filters.
 Strong on E-7 and F-2 sponsorship roles.
 English-Korean bilingual interface.

 Saramin (saramin.co.kr) is the largest Korean job board.
-Korean-only interface, but roughly ten times the listings of any foreigner-targeted site.
+Korean-only interface, but far more listings than any foreigner-targeted site.
 Worth learning if your Korean is intermediate or you have a good translator browser extension.

 JobKorea (jobkorea.co.kr) is the other major Korean job board.
 Same caveat as Saramin: Korean-only but worth the effort once your reading is functional.